 It’s not just about pigment

-Four months after opening we have become accustomed to the standard questions that we’ll be asked.
+On a daily basis we have become accustomed to the standard questions that we’ll be asked.
 These come from people who’ve probably done a little research, a lot of whom have had the treatment in the past.
 Those questions generally relate to cost and pigment.

 There are no unreasonable questions.
 This is an important treatment and can greatly enhance your life.
 It’s entirely natural to be cautious, we prefer it that way.

 Money is a defining factor, always.
 It’s the same with any purchase, you run through a cost benefit analysis even if you don’t realise you’re doing it.
 It’s also understandable that you’ll compare one supplier against another, this is far more important than the decision whether to buy baked beans from Tesco or from Lidl.
 We always suggest that you should shop around but don’t make it all about the price, think about the quality.
 This is a highly visible treatment and, as we’ve said elsewhere, if it goes wrong it can be tricky to have it corrected.
 We’ve all seen Bodyshockers and Embarrassing Bodies on TV – at least those of us in the UK anyway.
 Far better to get it right first time.